PaloAltoNetworks/pan.dev/products/access/docs/insights/examples/pa-locations-dashboard/location-sc-status.md

 ## Request Payload

-The following request payload uses filters for `sc_state_instance`.
+The following request payload fliters on `sc_state_instance`.
 The values for this filter are:

 * `0` : Instance is down.
 * `1` : Instance is up.